alonana/kubernetes/README.md

 Then, it creates a sub folder named by its index, in the data folder.

 ## Build and Deploy
-To build on minikube, run: `build_all.sh`
+To build on minikube, run: [./build_all.sh](./build_all.sh)

-To clean all on minikube, run: `clean_all.sh`
+To clean all on minikube, run: [./clean_all.sh](./clean_all.sh)

-To run on Azure, see the section below, and the run the `azure/build.sh`
+To run on Azure, see the section below, and the run the [./azure/build.sh](./azure/build.sh)

-Notice that each component includes the following scripts:
+Notice that each component includes the following build scripts:
 * `build.sh`
 * `clean.sh`
 * `reinstall.sh`

+The build scripts are using thge `k8s` sub folder for the k8s configuration files.

 In addition, ElasticSearch data can be
 * [fetched](elasticsearch/data_fetch.sh)